valenpe7/petrvalenta.eu/_teaching/numerical_methods.md

 ### Requirements

-in order to obtain the assessment, there are several formal requirements:
+In order to obtain the assessment, there are several formal requirements:

 #### Attendace at tutorials:
 - ~~maximum of 3 unjustified absences are allowed throughout the semester~~